urchifox/blast-game/README.md

 - **Rendering is abstracted behind an interface**
   - The `Renderer` contract isolates game flow from a concrete engine API.
   - Phaser-specific code is constrained to `rendering/phaser*`.
+  - Only `Presenter` talks to the renderer and animations manager; `GameBlast` never receives them directly.

 - **Domain model is class-based**
   - `Tile`, `Field`, and `Grid` encapsulate state and behavior with explicit responsibilities.
-  - `Presenter` sits between those models and the renderer so orchestration code does not touch both directly.
+  - `Presenter` performs board mutations and drives matching animations.
+  - `FieldQueries` exposes read-only access to the field so click/booster/completion code can query tiles without depending on mutation/render APIs.

 - **Game flow is split by responsibility**
   - `GameBlast` coordinates; `CompletionManager`, `ProgressManager`, `LevelGenerator`, and `GameRules` own their slices of logic.